SepehrHariri/python-interview/README.md

-## 💯 100+ Resources to become a great software engineers
+## 💯 100+ Resources to become a great python developers